Altrincham Football Club News Archive

 GATESCourtesy of Terry Rowley, joint editor of the Robins' Review, this season's UniBond League attendance chart is now available, here.
 Compared with last season, Alty's away trips this season have seen increases in the gate at all three grounds visited to date but, currently, the home gates are down on last year's average.

-Last night Hyde United lost 1-3 at home to Droylsden to send Dave Pace's men into second spot in the league table.
+BLOODS GO SECONDLast night Hyde United lost 1-3 at home to Droylsden to send Dave Pace's men into second spot in the league table.

-King's Lynn of the Dr Martens (East) League have signed former Alty keeper Dean Greygoose.
+DEAN MOVES AGAINKing's Lynn of the Dr Martens (East) League have signed former Alty keeper Dean Greygoose.
 Dean joined Canvey Island in the close season but was released before the campaign started.
 He played 18 times for Stevenage Borough in the Conference last season.

 9 September, 2002

 Match report here.